-5. Member Portfolio
+5. Member Portfolio with Spotlight

 While Plone provides significant power to Notre Dame staff and faculty, a CMS is only as good as the content it manages.
 It’s extremely important for faculty members to frequently and consistently publish new content to the website.